 In the ordinary course of business, the Company may provide indemnification of varying scope and terms to vendors, lessors, business partners and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
 In addition, the Company has indemnification obligations towards members of its board of directors and officers that will require the Company, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors or officers.
-The maximum potential amount of future payments the Company has not incurred any material costs as a result of such indemnification obligations.
+The maximum potential amount of future payments the Company could be required to make under these indemnification arrangements is, in many cases, unlimited.
+To date, the Company has not incurred any material costs as a result of such indemnification obligations.
 The Company is not aware of any claims under indemnification arrangements, and therefore it has not accrued any liabilities related to such obligations in its consolidated financial statements as of December 31, 2022 and 2021.